 Behaving this way doesn’t make you any less human; it just means that it may be harder for you to maintain a healthy relationship with yourself and others.

-Manipulation in Personal Relationships
+Signs of Manipulation in Close Relationships

 Here are some examples of manipulation that you can find in a one-on-one relationship: